-Your HBA can help you with sick leave credit calculations or you can access the online sick leave calculator at www.cs.ny.gov/employee-benefits.
+Your HBA can help you with sick leave credit calculations, or you can access the online sick leave calculator at www.cs.ny.gov/employee-benefits.

-Choosing how to use your Sick Leave Credit
+Choosing How to Use Your Sick Leave Credit

 When you retire, you may choose to use the full value of your sick leave credit to reduce your monthly premium.
 This is called the single annuitant sick leave option.
 If you choose this option the full actuarial value (100%) of your monthly sick leave credit will be applied to your monthly health insurance premium until either you cancel your retiree health coverage or you die.
-Your sick leave is NOT transferable to your surviving dependent(s) to offset the cost of their NYSHIP premium for Dependent Survivor coverage.
+Your single annuitant sick leave is NOT transferable to your surviving dependent(s) to offset the cost of their NYSHIP premiums for dependent survivor coverage.